Posted: October 11th, 2013 | Author: Rod Sherkin | Filed under: Best practices, Gem, Negotiating with Suppliers | Tags: negotiation | No Comments »

-Suppliers often use wage increases to justify nudging up prices each year, usually 1 to 3%.
+Suppliers often use wage increases to justify nudging up prices each year, usually 1 or 2%.
 And it’s hard to argue: – seems reasonable, and it’s less than inflation.

 But wages aren’t the real issue – labor costs are.

-And the reality is that the average cost of a ‘unit of labor‘ has risen very little, over the last 5 years – only about 1/2% per year.
+And the reality is that the average cost of a ‘unit of labor‘ is about the same today as it was 5 years ago.

 Read the rest of Use labor productivity to drive down purchase costs » » »